bracketloader/gluon-cv/README.md

 ### Nightly Release

-You may get access to latest features and bug fixes with the following commands which install the nightly build of GluonCV and MXNet:
+You may get access to the latest features and bug fixes with the following commands which install the nightly build of GluonCV and MXNet:

 ```bash
 pip install gluoncv --pre --upgrade